THE NORTHERN LOOP

 We then have a couple of decisions of principle – to restrict the walk to being solely in Lancashire or to take the odd diversion into Cumbria and Yorkshire.
 Well the walk won and on the return down from Gragareth I do stray into Cumbria but certainly not Yorkshire.
 The walk is better for this diversion.
 It would have been possible to return via the open access land on Ireby Fell back to Ireby, which is a lovely village.
 However, crossing into Cumbria and gaining further height on Great Coum and Cragg Hill, with views down to Barbondale and then taking in cave country in the Ease Gill valley is the better walk.
 Our detour into Cumbria is only 4 miles long and I hope you forgive me.
 If not please do use the Ireby Fell alternative.

-In order to return from the very northern tip of Lancashire on the opposite bank of the Lune and thus avoid the same route and issues I had no alternative but to head into back into Cumbria for a second time and cross the Lune at Kirby Lonsdale.
+In order to return from the very northern tip of Lancashire on the opposite bank of the Lune and thus avoid the same route and issues I had no alternative but to head back into Cumbria for a second time and cross the Lune at Kirby Lonsdale.
 The next crossing is back near Hornby, several miles south.
-However, on this occasion, we only transgress into Cumbria for less than a mile unless you opt to stay on Kirby Lonsdale.
+However, on this occasion, we only transgress into Cumbria for less than a mile unless you opt to stay in Kirby Lonsdale.

 The route south back along the Lune was also problematical.
 The route from Borwick onwards to Silverdale and Morecambe seemed to take care of itself but how to get to Borwick?
 Initially my route took in Whittington, Docker and then Capernwray but there is no way through from Cinder Hill to Capernwray Hall so there is a long trek along the relatively quiet road known as Keer Holme Lane and then a busy bending road into Borwick.